Very large organisations (VLOs) could face higher fines for health and safety offences under amended guidelines published by the Sentencing Council.

 “It was said to be ‘somewhat inconceivable that these ranges could ever be applicable’”, said Bridges.

-The issue was first raised by the Environment Agency, which argued the courts could benefit from more and clearer guidance.
+The changes to the guidelines were triggered by the Environment Agency, which argued the courts could benefit from more and clearer guidance.

-This was endorsed by Secretary of State for Environment, Food & Rural Affairs, Steve Reed.
-Reed has just brought in new powers which allow courts to sentence bosses of water companies who break the law over pollution to up to two years in prison.
+Secretary of State for Environment, Food & Rural Affairs, Steve Reed, supported the call.
+Reed has just brought in new powers which allow courts to sentence bosses of water companies to up to two years in prison if they break the law over pollution.

 When the Sentencing Guidelines were first introduced in 2015, there was a sharp increase in fines, with 38 fines of over £500,000 according to HSE data, with the largest fine against Merlin Entertainment at £5 million in 2016.